Premier League odds

 Summary

-Aston Villa sits 3rd with 43 points from 21 matches.
-They're positioned for Champions League qualification, averaging 2.05 PPG.
+Aston Villa sits 5th with 58 points from 34 matches.
+They're positioned for Champions League qualification, averaging 1.71 PPG.
 Securing a top-four finish would represent a significant achievement and access to Europe's premier club competition.
-Scoring 1.57 goals per game while conceding 1.14, their +9 goal difference shows solid balance.
-Their recent form of W-W-L-W-D (strong form) suggests they are maintaining their strong position.
+Scoring 1.38 goals per game while conceding 1.24, their +5 goal difference shows solid balance.
+Their recent form of L-W-D-W-L (mixed form) shows they are competitive but inconsistent.

 Europa LeaguePerformance